How can I ask for a change to my plan?

 • you urgently need a change in supports.

-If you just want to change how the funding is managed in your plan, we might be able to do a plan variation to make this change.
+If you only want to change how the funding is managed in your plan, we might be able to do a plan variation to make this change.
 We may not need new information if everything else is the same, for example you probably won’t need assessments or reports.
 We may need to ask you some questions about this change to make sure there aren’t any risks to you if we make this change.

 You can also give consent for someone else to ask us to do a change to your plan on your behalf.
+For example, this could be an advocate, family member or friend.

 If you want to give consent for this, there are 3 ways you can do it:

-Learn more about consent.
+Learn more about consent .

 Learn more about plan suspensions.